 Deliver your letter in person

-It could be best to deliver your resignation letter to your boss or manager in person.
+It could be best to deliver the letter to your boss or manager in person.
 This will ensure that they receive the news first and will give you both a chance to talk.
 This is another opportunity for you to shine with positivity.
-Be sincere but also express gratitude.
+Be sincere, but also express gratitude.

 Consider networking opportunities

 Try to view the process of resigning as part of an ongoing professional relationship.
-The language of your resignation letter should make it clear that you would like to keep in touch with your manager in the future.
-Stress what you’ve learned from them and how grateful you feel.
+The language should make it clear that you would like to keep in touch with your manager in the future.
+Stress what youโve learned from them and how grateful you feel.
 Include your personal email address and invite them to reach out in the future.

 Keep it brief

-Suppose there have been unpleasant issues at your company that led to your choice to resign.
+Suppose there have been unpleasant issues at your company that led to your decision to resign.
 In that case, it will be okay to leave out details about the situation.
-You can write your statement of resignation with the date of your last day of work.
-End with something simple and positive, such as, “I wish the company much success in the future.”
+You can write your statement on the date of your last day of work.
+End with something simple and positive, such as, โI wish the company much success in the future.โ

 Avoid complaining

-It’s not appropriate for your resignation letter to explain what you have disliked about the job, the company, or your co-workers.
+Itโs not appropriate for you to explain what you have disliked about the job, the company, or your co-workers.
 Instead, now is the time to focus on your future.
 Being positive as you leave your job is one way to impress people at your company.
 This will increase your chances for positive recommendations within your field and other positions.

 Plan for an immediate departure

-If this could apply to you, try to gather information to find what has happened to others who’ve resigned under similar circumstances.
-This could help you to plan when you are determining a start date with your new employer.
+If this could apply to you, try to gather information to find out what has happened to others whoโve resigned under similar circumstances.
+This could help you plan when you are determining a start date with your new employer.